ahkharsha/briXchange-emc/project documentations/litepaper_aiabricks.md

-# **AIABricks Litepaper**
+# **briXchange Litepaper**

 ## **Title**
-**AIABricks**: "Invest Smart, Own a Part"
+**briXchange**: "Invest Smart, Own a Part"

 ---

 ## **Introduction**

 Real estate, traditionally one of the most lucrative investment avenues, is often perceived as an exclusive domain due to its high entry barriers, inefficiencies, and opaque processes.
 The global real estate market, valued at $4016.66 billion in 2023, continues to grow, yet remains inaccessible to a large segment of potential investors.
-With the advent of blockchain technology, AIABricks seeks to transform this landscape by democratizing real estate investment, reducing transaction costs, and enhancing transparency.
+With the advent of blockchain technology, briXchange seeks to transform this landscape by democratizing real estate investment, reducing transaction costs, and enhancing transparency.
 Our platform leverages blockchain to tokenize real estate, enabling fractional ownership and direct transactions, thus opening up opportunities for investors of all scales.

 ---